cernanalysispreservation/analysispreservation.cern.ch/INSTALL.rst

 Missing Requirements
 """"""""""""""""""""
-If you have trouble with the setup check if you are missing one of the following requirements:
+If you have trouble with the setup, check if you are missing one of the following requirements:

 .. code-block:: shell